algolia/algoliasearch-zendesk/README.md

 ## Indexing
 Find the code of the legacy crawler and its documentation in the [crawler/](./crawler/) folder.

-The crawler used by the Connectors platform is located [here](https://github.com/algolia/data-ingestion-connectors/tree/main/connectors/custom/zendesk-js).
+The ingestion is now performed by [Algolia's connectors platform][https://dashboard.algolia.com/connectors).

 ## Front-end
 Follow the documentation [on the website](https://community.algolia.com/zendesk/documentation/).